Get monthly email updates when I add new resources to our Family Action Toolkits

 Head Custodian of Raising Luminaries

-Founder of Raising Luminaries, Books For Littles & co-founder of the Student Ignition Society
+Founder of Raising Luminaries, Books For Littles, The Luminary Braintrust & co-founder of the Student Ignition Society

 Raising Luminaries was founded by and is run by me, Ashia Ray.
 I am a multiracial (culturally Chinese/Irish American) Autistic feminine-presenting person local to (born & raised) around area currently known as Boston, MA, USA, (traditional homelands of the Wampanoag and Massachusett people).
-I am the mother raising two children under the age of 10, one neurodivergent, the other neurotypical, co-parenting with a neurotypical white cishet partner.
+I am the mother raising two children, one neurodivergent, the other neurotypical, co-parenting with a neurotypical white cishet partner.
 As the primary contributor of articles and research RL & ancillary spaces (unless otherwise specified) is filtered through my bias and perspectives.

-- Contributions: I provide roughly 35-55 hours each week of research, screening, book analysis, writing, editing, coding, website maintenance, reader responses, responses, consultations, social media posts, comment moderation, membership moderation, patreon updates, Illuminati consulting, Luminary Brain Trust open threads & series posts, problematic book video analysis, unpolished book lists, public book collections, article updates, archiving & maintenance, bookkeeping, fundraising, creating & editing SIS toolkits, fielding messages and stuff, and probably some other things I’m forgetting toward the RL mission & objectives.
+- Contributions: I provide roughly 35-55 hours each week of research, screening, book analysis, writing, editing, coding, website maintenance, reader responses, responses, consultations, social media posts, comment moderation, membership moderation, post updates, collaborator consulting, Luminary Brain Trust open threads & series posts, problematic book video analysis, unpolished book lists, public book collections, article updates, archiving & maintenance, bookkeeping, fundraising, creating & editing toolkits, fielding messages and stuff, and probably some other things I’m forgetting toward the RL mission & objectives.

-- Financial: I receive patreon contributions, consulting fees, and affiliate income and direct it to cover the expenses of running RL, choosing which #OwnVoices organizations we direct a portion of those contributions to.
+- Financial: I receive financial support through contributions from our Ko-Fi, Substack, and Venmo donations, along with membership and consulting fees and affiliate income and direct it to cover the expenses of running RL, choosing which #OwnVoices organizations we direct a portion of those contributions to.
 If contributions ever cover my out of pocket expenses of running RL and at least 10% of excess is redirected to #OwnVoices organizations, surplus will be accepted as personal income to compensate for previous years of unpaid labor in running RL in previous, and then to eventually raise enough for a living wage to support my living expenses and family.
 For more info on that, check out the Financial Disclosures.

 - Benefits of participation: If all goes well, we will have smashed the kyriarchy by the year 2082.
 I personally benefit from this as an Autistic person of color in terms of opportunity and less risk as a target.
 You can find more details on this in the RL mission & objectives.